CS2613-FA23/explorationactivity2-JackHuyn/Overview.md

             Ex:
             color_surf = pygame.Surface((100,200))
             color_surf.fill('Red')

             # this 2 lines of code will create a surface that have a size of 100x200, then fill the surface with the color red

+    Example block of code

+            while True:
+                #checks if "quit" is in the list of events and exits if true
+                for event in pygame.event.get():
+                    if event.type == pygame.QUIT:
+                        pygame.quit()
+                        sys.exit()
+                    if event.type == pygame.KEYDOWN:
+                        print('Down')

+            In this example, if you want to let the code keep running, you can use the while true, or can specify the condition for when the game should run

+            when the program is running, pygame has lots of events happen per frame, so the pygame.event.get() will return a list of event the event.type will return the type of that event.

+            You can explore more about the event type in pygame doc

+    Display image on top of each other

+            you can achhive this using blit (stand for block image transfer aka (regular) surface on another surface)

+            ex:
+                Let take the screen and the color_surf above

+                screen.blit(color_surf, (x,y))

+                here x and y are the position to place them, it always be the top-left corner of the color surface